simonskodt/itu-minitwit/README.md

 - Refactor the tests to work with new design.
 - Implement UI and end-to-end tests.
 - Make UML-diagram of system.
-- Add Maintainability and Technical Debt estimation tools.
+- Add Maintainability and Technical Debt estimation tools (Code Climate).
+- Add logging.

 It would be **nice to have the following features**: